lifelearner2/static_node_and_express_site-v1-2/README.md

 7. Changed the text color on the Home Page.
 8. Changed color of the border on the Home Page.
 9. Added a picture to my About Page.
 10. Added a color line to css to change the color of the project titles which were set to standard google purple once clicked.
-(Advanced code provided to me by Student Support Specialist, Brian.
+(Advanced code provided to me by Student Support Specialist, Brian Jensen).
 11. Added a special/advanced code in project.pug which allowed me to not just iterate through and post the required two images to my projects, but also the 5 images for one of my projects.
 This code was provided to me courtesy of Student Support Specialist, Brian Jenson - to replace my code that only populated the required two pics per project.